 Losing weight is not easy.
 It takes a lot of effort to make big lifestyle changes.
 Seek support from friends, family, your healthcare providers, and weight loss programs.
 Look into websites or applications (apps) to track progress and motivate you.
 Get started by learning more at the American Cancer Society.

 Resources to learn more about how diet, physical activity, and weight are related to cancer:

 - Take Control of Your Weight at the American Cancer Society website.

 - Eat Healthy and Get Active at the American Cancer Society website.

-- Dietary Guidelines for Americans, 2010 from the USDA.
+- Dietary Guidelines for Americans, 2020-2025 from the USDA.

-- The US Department of Health & Human Services 2008 Physical Activity Guidelines for Americans.
+- The US Department of Health & Human Services Physical Activity Guidelines for Americans, 2nd edition (2018).